VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 In the future, we may explore options that also move the `book.json` out of `/data/` and into `/assets/`.

-To recap, this is what your resources folder should look like going forward, for modders and those using resource packs:
+To recap, this is what your resources folder should look like going forward, for modders:

 ```
 .
 ├── assets
-│   └── patchouli
+│   └── your_namespace
 │       └── patchouli_books
-│           └── comprehensive_test_book
+│           └── your_book_name
 │               ├── en_us
 │               │   ├── categories
 │               │   ├── entries